 Be aware of Voice Activity Detection (VAD) setting in the VoIP Control/Status block.
 VAD may also be referred to as silence suppression by the VoIP administrator.
 Its purpose is to reduce network bandwidth usage when audio signal drops below a defined threshold by stopping the transmission of RTP packets.
 If VAD is engaged, the far side of a call may notice the silence and think the call has ended.
 Some sites may benefit from disabling VAD and therefore providing persistent confidence room noise.
 Additionally, some phone systems will automatically send "comfort noise" to the far end when VAD is engaged, to minimize disruption.

 The MXA910 does allow control of various parameters within the unit via API.
-This means that the Tesira Network Command String Block can be used to recall presets or mute states within the MXA910 if the control port of the Tesira hardware is connected to the same network as the MXA910.
+This means that the Tesira Network Command String Block can be used to change LED color, recall presets or change mute states within the MXA910.
+Note that the control port of the Tesira hardware must be connected to the same network as the MXA910.
 The following images will help in the configuration of the Tesira Network Command String Block:

 The following is an example of the commands as they would be configured in the Network Command String block.
 This is included as part of the sample Tesira file download Single_MXA910_Example_file_2017-8-4.tmf: